Sidmouth railway station

-Sidmouth railway station was a fully operational station located in Sidmouth, Devon, England until its closure in 1967.
+Sidmouth railway station was a railway station located in Sidmouth, Devon, England until its closure in 1967.
 The station is now a privately owned property at the top of Alexandria Road, Sidmouth.
 The line was part of the Southern Railway, a branch off the Salisbury to Exeter route (West of England Main Line) at Sidmouth Junction.

 History

 The station opened on 6 July 1874, built and operated by the Sidmouth Railway Company to satisfy the needs of visitors to the resort.